awsvik/tensorflow-amazon-elastic-inference/README.md

 Introduction
 ------------------------------------
-[Amazon Elastic Inference](https://aws.amazon.com/machine-learning/elastic-inference/) allows you to attach low-cost GPU-powered acceleration to [Amazon EC2](http://aws.amazon.com/ec2) and [Amazon SageMaker](https://aws.amazon.com/documentation/sagemaker/) instances, and reduce the cost of running deep learning inference by up to [75 percent](https://aws.amazon.com/blogs/aws/amazon-elastic-inference-gpu-powered-deep-learning-inference-acceleration/).
+[Amazon Elastic Inference](https://aws.amazon.com/machine-learning/elastic-inference/) allows you to attach low-cost GPU-powered acceleration to [Amazon EC2](http://aws.amazon.com/ec2), [Amazon SageMaker](https://aws.amazon.com/documentation/sagemaker/) and [Amazon ECS](https://aws.amazon.com/ecs/) instances, and reduce the cost of running deep learning inference by up to [75 percent](https://aws.amazon.com/blogs/aws/amazon-elastic-inference-gpu-powered-deep-learning-inference-acceleration/).
 The `EIPredictor`API makes it easy to use Elastic Inference.

 In this workshop, we use the `EIPredictor` and describe a step-by-step example for using TensorFlow with Elastic Inference.
+We will demostrate how to attach Amzzon Elastic Inference to [Amazon EC2](http://aws.amazon.com/ec2) and Amazon SageMaker](https://aws.amazon.com/documentation/sagemaker/).
 Additionally, we explore the cost and performance benefits of using Elastic Inference with TensorFlow.
 We walk you through how we improved total inference time for FasterRCNN-ResNet50 over 40 video frames from ~113.699 seconds to ~8.883 seconds, and how we improved cost efficiency by 78.5 percent.

 The `EIPredictor` is based on the [TensorFlow Predictor](https://github.com/tensorflow/tensorflow/tree/r1.13/tensorflow/contrib/predictor) API.
 The `EIPredictor` is designed to be consistent with the TensorFlow Predictor API to make code portable between the two data structures.
 The `EIPredictor` is meant to be an easy way to use Elastic Inference within a single Python script or notebook.
 A flow that’s already using the TensorFlow Predictor only needs one code change: importing and specifying the`EIPredictor`.
 This procedure is shown later.